kaanoner3/PartyWall/README.md

 Things that I would implement if I have more time;

 1) There is no ci/cd pipeline.
-I would create monorepo which contains mobile and backend projects using nx and github actions.
+I would create monorepo which contains mobile and backend projects by using nx and github actions.

 2) I would add unit tests for mutations and queries